 How can businesses adapt to these new laws while preserving product integrity and fostering consumer trust?

 Microbeads are tiny plastic particles, defined as fragments smaller than five millimeters in diameter, extensively utilized in cosmetics and personal care items for their exfoliating properties.
 Emerging in personal care products approximately fifty years ago, these minuscule beads are often found in facial scrubs, body washes, and toothpaste.
-Their non-biodegradable nature offers a smooth texture and effective scrubbing action, yet the environmental implications are considerable, particularly for aquatic ecosystems.
+Their non-biodegradable nature offers a smooth texture and effective scrubbing action, yet the are considerable, particularly for aquatic ecosystems.

 Microbeads can easily bypass water filtration systems, resulting in significant pollution in oceans and lakes.
 Research indicates that microplastics, including these tiny plastic particles, pose a serious threat to marine life, as they can be ingested by aquatic organisms, thereby disrupting food chains and ecosystems.
 As highlighted by NOAA, tiny particles of manufactured polyethylene plastic are incorporated as exfoliants in health and beauty products.